 Your fellow drivers, incidentally, appear to be talking to themselves.
 You can see that they are keeping it short.
 Probably they are telling someone that they will be late, due to traffic.
 In the past, they would have reached for their mobile phones, but they don't do that anymore - it is no longer allowed.
-Nowadays, you are expected to use a handsfree system, or else the police will redirect you to a road stop, where they will present you with a hefty fine after having courteously introduced themselves and shaken your hand.
-It must be noted, incidentally, that recently they having been clamping down on a variety of activities that could cause you to drive without exercising due care - such as eating a sandwich while driving...
+Nowadays, you are expected to use a hands-free system, or else the police will redirect you to a road stop, where they will present you with a hefty fine after having courteously introduced themselves and shaken your hand.
+It must be noted, incidentally, that recently they have been clamping down on a variety of activities that could cause you to drive without exercising due care - such as eating a sandwich while driving...

 Failing to drive hands-free can prove to be expensive for another reason, as well.
 Before you know it, you might have missed a speed limit reduction.
 On many parts of the highway, you can now drive 130 kilometers an hour - but these have proven to be limited.
-Every 15 minutes or so, there will be a sign reducing the maximum velocity for some or other reason - to, for instance, 120, 100, 80 or even 70 kilometers an hour.
-And everywhere, there are cameras ready to snap a picture of a 'traffic-sinner'.
-Who is sure to receive a considerable fine.
-In 2014, almost 10 million fines were paid, yielding the nation's coffers $\in 627$ million.
-In 2010, this had been $\in 525$ million.
-It should come as no surprise therefore, if you run into a disgruntled Dutchman who is expressing his suspicion that the fines have nothing to do with enforcing safety but rather with reinforcing the nation's wallet.
+Every 15 minutes or so, there will be a sign reducing the maximum velocity for some or other reason - to, for instance, 100, 70 or even 50 kilometers an hour.
+And everywhere, there are cameras ready to snap a picture of a 'trafficsinner', who is sure to receive a considerable fine.
+In 2016, almost 10 million fines were paid, yielding the nation's coffers more than € 700 million.
+In 2010, this had been € 525 million.
+Especially where you can drive 130 kilometers an hour, you must be very alert; exceeding this by even one kilometer will activate the cameras and ensure you a fine.
+On highways with a lower maximum speed, the authorities are willing to turn a blind eye to an additional three or four kilometers - but, other than that, the so-called flitspalen (flash poles, with cameras on them), have been so improved upon and modernized, that there is no escaping them.
+In April 2017, even the leader of the police union complained about how strict they were.
+He pointed out that spending on the traffic police had been cut and that he felt that the human eye should not be sacrificed to sophisticated flitspalen - as this would be to the detriment of not only safety, but the confidence that people have in the police.

+It should come as no surprise, therefore, if you run into a disgruntled Dutchman who is expressing his suspicion that the fines have nothing to do with enforcing safety but rather with reinforcing the nation's wallet.